-This exciting Master of Business Management, specialised in Hospitality Management, challenges students to study at a high academic standard, combining case studies and research.
-However the degree programme also has a real practical approach in its design - through project weeks, professional enquiry and a module of professional based learning in which students complete a short work placement often linked directly to their final project.
+This exciting MSc, Master of Business Management, specialised in Hospitality Management, challenges students to study at a high academic standard, combining case studies and research.
+However, the degree programme also has a practical approach in its design - through project weeks, professional enquiry and a module of professional-based learning in which students complete a short work placement often linked directly to their final project.

 The master's specialisation in Hospitality Management specifically looks at Critical Perspectives in Hospitality, Operational Excellence strategies in Hospitality, and International Hospitality Development.

 - Marketing Management